 Indentation is a type of physical damage but they can’t erase the finger marks.
 Because dents deepen the surface but can’t change what is absorbed on paper.

-Similarly, if the paper is printed, handwritten or finger marked, those characteristics will be retained even after indentation.
-However, too much indentation can disrupt the fibered surface and may physically damages the fingermark area.
+Similarly, if the paper is printed, handwritten, or finger marked, those characteristics will be retained even after indentation.
+However, too much indentation can disrupt the fibered surface and may physically damage the fingermark area.

 Myths 6: Blotting With Inks Makes Prints Unidentifiable

 You’ve probably seen in movies how govt files labeled “Classified” have a large number of black dashes that paint the surface quite well so no one knows what is behind that.